widefix/actual_db_schema/README.md

 ```

 ## Schema Diff with Migration Annotations

-The `diff_schema_with_migrations` Rake task generates a diff of the `schema.rb` file annotated with the migrations responsible for each change.
-This allows you to easily track which migration introduced a specific schema modification.
+If `schema.rb` generates a diff, it can be helpful to find out which migrations caused the changes.
+This helps you decide whether to resolve the diff on your own or discuss it with your teammates to determine the next steps.
+The `diff_schema_with_migrations` Rake task generates a diff of the `schema.rb` file, annotated with the migrations responsible for each change.
+This makes it easier to trace which migration introduced a specific schema modification, enabling faster and more informed decision-making regarding how to handle the diff.

 By default, the task uses `db/schema.rb` and `db/migrate` as the schema and migrations paths.
 You can also provide custom paths as arguments.